2025-2026 Curriculum

 World Languages 6

-Sixth-grade students rotate through four introductory modules devoted to each of the four languages taught at Bishop’s: Chinese, French, Latin and Spanish.
+Sixth-grade students rotate through five introductory modules devoted to each of the four languages taught at Bishop’s (Chinese, French, Latin and Spanish) and one Adventure module.

 World Religions 8